dpc-sdp/ripple/docs/content/design-system/5.components/text-area.md

 ---
 title: Text area
-description: Let users select one option from a list.
+description: The Text area component lets users select one option from a list.
 layout: page
 label: Core